KahnishgaSolaidurairaj/KahnishgaSolaidurairaj/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm studing Computer Science at UIC!

+I mostly code projects with my computer science courses but when I have enought free time I like to pick up my own projects and improve previos ones ;)

 <!---
 KahnishgaSolaidurairaj/KahnishgaSolaidurairaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.